 All of these, potentially, would fall within the definition SEi Ltd recommends for SE development (as well as this project).
 SEi's international definition is aligned with the five FairShares Values and Principles discussed at length in IO1.
-It states that social enterprises:
+It states the following: